Genxster1998/XPS9350-macOS/README.md

 ## WLAN/Bluetooth

-Put `FakePCIID_Broadcom_WiFi.kext` and `FakePCIID.kext` in `Clover/kexts/Other` if you have non-working broadcom wlan device described here: [OS-X-Fake-PCI-ID](https://github.com/rehabman/OS-X-Fake-PCI-ID/tree/master).
+<del>Put `FakePCIID_Broadcom_WiFi.kext` and `FakePCIID.kext` in `Clover/kexts/Other` if you have non-working broadcom wlan device described here: [OS-X-Fake-PCI-ID](https://github.com/rehabman/OS-X-Fake-PCI-ID/tree/master).</del> `AirportBrcmFixup` should be able to do all the job.

-Install `BrcmFirmwareRepo.kext` and `BrcmPatchRAM2.kext` to `/Library/Extensions/` to fix DW1830/DW1560 bluetooth support. (find them in `kexts/Library-Extensions/`).
+To fix DW1830/DW1560 bluetooth support, run `kexts/Library-Extensions/install.sh` to install `BrcmFirmwareRepo.kext` and `BrcmPatchRAM2.kext` to `/Library/Extensions/`
-`tools/KCPM Utility Pro.app` can be used to accomplish this task.

 ## Audio